Anisotropic Kitaev Spin Glass in Li$_{2}$Ru$_{x}$Ir$_{1-x}$O$_{3}$: Introduction

-However, progress in understanding the effects of disorder in \blio\ has been limited by the difficulty of obtaining single-crystalline samples with dilute chemical substitution, particularly at impurity levels low enough to perturb a metastable magnetic ground state without destroying it.
-As a result, prior studies of doped \lio\ have been restricted almost exclusively to polycrystalline samples, precluding direct access to directional anisotropies that are central to Kitaev physics.
-Previous work discussed above \cite{lei_structural_2014} has shown that higher levels of Ru substitution on the Ir sites, i.e. \rulio\ with substitution increments $\Delta x=10\%$, leads to a suppression of the magnetic ground state at low Ru concentrations.
-However, the intermediate regime between antiferromagnetic order and paramagnetism remains unexplored, as well as any potential anisotropic response inherent to the underlying exchange interactions \cite{lei_structural_2014}.
+However, progress in understanding disorder's effects in \blio\ has been limited by the difficulty of synthesizing single crystals with dilute substitution levels.
+Previous studies of Ru-doped Li$_2$IrO$_3$ have focused primarily on powders or polycrystalline samples \cite{lei_structural_2014}, obscuring the directional anisotropies that are central to Kitaev exchange physics.
+In particular, the intermediate regime between long-range order and complete magnetic disorder remains largely unexplored, especially at low impurity concentrations where perturbations to the exchange network are subtle but potentially collective.

-In this work, we aim to overcome these limitations by synthesizing single crystals of $\beta-$\rulio\ with dilute Ru substitution ($x\lesssim10\%)$, enabling a detailed investigation of the disorder-driven evolution of magnetism at low impurity concentrations.
-Pristine \lro\ is expected to have an antiferromagnetic ground state due to the ordering of $S=1$ moments on the Ru$^{3+}$ sites, which is observed in single crystals \cite{wangLatticetunedMagnetismRu2014}.
-However, theoretical modeling and experimental studies have also shown a tendency for the Ru$^{3+}$ sites to dimerize, forming a valence bond liquid \cite{jackeliClassicalDimersDimerized2008,kimberValenceBondLiquid2014}.
-In studying dilute doping in \rulio, we assume that dimerization is minimal, and instead treat the Ru$^{3+}$ sites as magnetic $S=1$ impurities.
-Using a combination of SQUID magnetometry, $ac$-heat capacity, REXS, and muon spin relaxation/resonance (\musr), we demonstrate that dilute magnetic disorder does not simply suppress magnetic order, but rather stabilizes an anisotropic spin glass that preserves the bond-directional character of Kitaev exchange.
-This reveals a previously inaccessible regime in which glassy freezing emerges from a highly frustrated, anisotropic magnetic manifold, rather than from conventional random exchange.
+In this work, we investigate the effect of Ru substitution in single crystal \rulio, in the dilute substitution regime ($x\lesssim10\%$), enabling a direct investigation of disorder-driven magnetism and anisotropic magnetic correlations at low impurity concentrations.
+Using SQUID magnetometry, $ac$-heat capacity, resonant elastic X-ray scattering (REXS), and muon spin relaxation/rotation (\musr), we demonstrate that dilute disorder does not simply suppress magnetic order, but rather stabilizes an anisotropic spin glass that preserves the bond-directional character of Kitaev exchange.
+These results reveal a previously inaccessible regime in which glassy freezing emerges from a highly frustrated, anisotropic magnetic manifold, rather than from conventional random exchange.